neilquisumbing/neilquisumbing/README.md

 ### Hi there 👋 name's **Neil Ian Pariñas Quisumbing**

-I enjoy creating, breaking and learning new technologies
+I enjoy creating and breaking things!
+Feel free to look around my projects!

+I also have a [personal website](https://www.neilquisumbing.com)

 <!--
 **neilquisumbing/neilquisumbing** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.